cxindex/hello-go/README.md

-just some scratches about Go-lang
+just some scratches in Go-lang